Henrica van Erp: Biography

 Henrica van Erp was the daughter of Johan van Erp (knight) and Hildegunda Heins of Heijm.
 She had a sister Jacoba van Erp, who became abbess of the Cistercian monastery Het Munster in Roermond from 1520 to 1558 or 1559.
 Her brother Jan van Erp was a "high back" (in Dutch: hoogschout) of 's-Hertogenbosch between 1505 and 1521.

 Henrica's parents probably placed her in the Benedictine Monastery of Oostbroek (also called the Oostbroek Women's Monastery) in De Bilt when she was a child.
 About 15 to 20 nuns would have been living there at the time.
 Oostbroek was one of five monasteries for noble women known to have been established in and around the city of Utrecht at the time.

 On 15 September 1503 she was elected monastery abbess as confirmed in a deed.
 She continued to lead her congregation for more than 45 years and was responsible for managing the community's property holdings and resources, as noted in the chronicle.
 According to Huygens ING: "Many procedural documents and accounts have been preserved, especially regarding the exploitation of peat soils between De Bilt and Soest."
 At that time peat was the country's primary fuel source and a source of income.

 After her death in Utrecht on 26 December 1548, van Erp was buried in the abbey church.
 When the Protestant Reformation reached the Netherlands, many Catholic monasteries, including hers, were demolished.
 Among the ruins of the monastery, destroyed in 1580 or 1585, her tombstone was discovered in 1612.
 Two family coats of arms were also placed in the tombstone, the left one with a blocked Andrew's cross, the judge with a six-pointed star.
 In the left arm we recognize the coat of arms of the noble genus Van Erp, described in the Dutch Nobility Book as follows: "In black, one of silver and red checkered St. Andrew's Cross (nine silver and eight red areas)'.
-It we have not been able to identify the right weapon, but it undoubtedly comes from her family on the mother's side, the Heins family.
+It we have not been able to identify the right arm, but it undoubtedly comes from her family on the mother's side, the Heins family.